Jharkhand Gramin Bank: History

+Jharkhand Rajya Gramin Bank (2019-2025)

-In April 2019, Vananchal Gramin Bank was amalgamated with Jharkhand Gramin Bank to form Jharkhand Rajya Gramin Bank.
+In April 2019, Vananchal Gramin Bank was amalgamated with Jharkhand Gramin Bank to form Jharkhand Rajya Gramin Bank(JRG Bank).

 On October 23, 2025, Ministry of Finance, Government of India announce the renaming of several Regional Rural Banks (RRBs) to simplify their names and align them with their states.
-Changes include Jharkhand Rajya Gramin Bank becoming Jharkhand Gramin Bank and several others being renamed after requests from their sponsor banks.
+Changes include Jharkhand Rajya Gramin Bank(JRG Bank) becoming Jharkhand Gramin Bank(JGB Bank) and several others being renamed after requests from their sponsor banks.
 The functional jurisdiction and operations of these banks remain unchanged.